opencv/opencv/modules/gpu/doc/video.rst

     .. ocv:member:: float fTau

         Shadow threshold.
 The shadow is detected if the pixel is a darker version of the background. ``Tau`` is a threshold defining how much darker the shadow can be. ``Tau= 0.5`` means that if a pixel is more than twice darker then it is not shadow.
-See [ShadowDetect]_.
+See [ShadowDetect2003]_.

     .. ocv:member:: bool bShadowDetection